connorferster/handcalcs/README.md

 ## Features

 ### Quickly display the values of many variables
-In Python, displaying the value of many variables often requires tediously typing them all into a `print()` statement or something. `handcalcs` makes this much easier:
+In Python, displaying the value of many variables often requires tediously typing them all into a series of `print()` statements. `handcalcs` makes this much easier:

 ![display variable demo](docs/images/outputs.gif)

 ### Get Just the Latex Code, without the render
-If you just want to generate the rendered Latex code directly to use in your own Latex files, you can use the `%%tex` cell magic, instead:
+If you just want to generate the rendered Latex code directly to use in your own Latex files, you can use the `%%tex` cell magic instead:

 ```python
 %%tex